Worried your critical illness will leave you and your family in severe debt?

 Critical illness cover for diabetics: How does this work?

 Sad to say, it may not work at all.
 The fact is, that for those who have diabetes, it may be quite hard to get critical illness cover.
-You see, most of the critical illnesses such as kidney failure, blindness, heart disease and the need for organ transplant are complications caused by diabetes mellitus.
+You see, many of the serious illnesses such as kidney failure, blindness, heart disease and the need for organ transplant are complications caused by diabetes mellitus.

 A Background on Diabetes